 Minor modifications are managed by the Faculties/divisions.

-Please contact the VPAP office about all name changes prior to governance.
+Please contact the VPAP Office about all proposed name changes and all proposals that will result in a new named entity (e.g., new minor, emphasis, etc.) prior to governance.

 Graduate Minor Modifications

 Divisions will have their own reporting deadlines to align with calendar processes.
-Please report program name changes and new minors to the VPAP office.
+Please report program name changes and any minor modifications resulting in a new named entity (e.g., new minor, focus) to the VPAP Office.

-Once minor modifications are approved, please report them to the VPAP office by posting on the Graduate Curriculum Tracker (GCT).
-This will ensure that approved changes can be implemented in all systems (ROSI, School of Graduate Studies Calendar, websites, etc.).
+Once a minor modification has been approved at the appropriate Faculty/divisional level, please send a final copy of the proposal as approved through governance to firstname.lastname@example.org.
+Please include the date of final governance approval in the body of the email.
+This will ensure that approved changes can be implemented in all systems (ROSI, School of Graduate Studies Calendar, etc.).